Skip to content

 Customer connection volumes have increased by over one-third in the last four years and we’re forecasting over 18,000 new residential accounts per year over the next 10 years.

-These investments will support residential housing growth, residential electrification, transit electrification and industrial electrification.
+These investments will support residential housing growth, residential electrification, electrification of transit and industrial electrification.

 Starting April 1, 2024 the residential electricity rate approved by the B.C.
 Utilities Commission for BC Hydro customers increased by 2.3%.